-A wrongful death is technically referred to any accident in which negligence results in fatal injuries to the victim.
+Wrongful death is technically referred to as an accident in which negligence results in fatal injuries to the victim.
 There are a number of different situations that a person may be involved in that can cause a wrongful death, including the following:

 - Birth Injuries: One of the common problems during birth injuries can be when the baby is without oxygen for a long period of time.
 For most situations, this can be caught quickly, but result in brain damage.
 If it remains for too long, the damages can be fatal.

 - Nursing Home Abuse: We trust nursing homes to care for our elderly loved ones.
 Unfortunately, this isn’t always the case and some nursing homes are negligent in their care.
 When negligence is involved, it can be devastating.